-The Plume, Keystone College’s literary magazine, is produced twice a year by undergraduate students.
-The magazine is a literary and artistic publication that features photography, poetry, fiction, nonfiction and art created by students and other members of the Keystone College community.
-The theme and design of the magazine change each semester.
+The Plume, Keystone College’s literary and arts magazine, is produced over the course of an entire academic year by undergraduate students, and published annually in April.
+The magazine features poetry, fiction, nonfiction, art, and photography created by students and other members of the Keystone College community.

 History of The Plume

-Started in the 1980s by the late Keystone College professors Susan R. Ide and Karen Blomain, the Plume Literary Magazine has published more that 50 issues.
+Started in the 1980s by the late Keystone College professors Susan R. Ide and Karen Blomain, the Plume Literary Magazine has published more than 50 issues.

 Read the latest issue of The Plume.

-Students interested in getting involved with The Plume can email our faculty advisor, Professor Amanda Bradley.
+Students interested in getting involved with The Plume can email our faculty advisor, Professor Rachel Urbanowicz.

 Submit Your Work